top of page

 Assembly Arts Membership

-Membership also includes 20% off classes and discounted room hire.
-Membership is also a great opportunity to support us and help directly contribute to the growth of Assembly Arts.
+Membership also includes 20% off all classes and hire fees including the ceramics, darkroom and screen printing facilities.
+Becoming a Member is a great way to support us whilst directly helping to contribute to the growth of Assembly Arts.

-*Membership is £120 for the year, but students and under 25s can sign up for monthly rolling membership at £5 per month.
+*Membership is £120 for the year whilst students and under 25s can sign up for monthly rolling membership at £5 per month.

 Assembly Arts Members Groups

 Our ethos at Assembly Arts is very much about learning from one another as creative practitioners and we have established Members Groups to provide opportunities for collaboration and peer support.
-Analyse and the Assembly Photographic Collective are detailed below, and a peer support group for grant/opportunity applications is currently being developed.
-Please get in contact if you would like to be part of the development of that group.
+Analyse and the Assembly Photographic Collective are detailed below whilst a peer support group for grant/opportunity applications is currently being developed.
+Please get in contact if you would like to join any of the groups.

 Analyse